jsfn-run/core/README.md

 ## Functions API

-A node-lambda is a single `.mjs` file that exports a configuration object.
+A lambda is a single `.mjs` file that exports a configuration object.

 A function handler receives two arguments, `input` and `output`.